Rattail (hairstyle): Cultural prevalence

 New Kids On The Block performer Jordan Knight wore a long braided rattail for much of his time with the band, which helped further the style's popularity.

 Former junior welterweight boxing champion Kostya Tszyu sported a rather famous rattail throughout his career.

 Game developer Richard Garriott has worn a rattail since 1984.

 In the Star Wars universe, Jedi Padawans wear a rattail called a Padawan Braid until they are given the rank of Jedi Knight.

-In the "Cool Guy Clarence" episode of Clarence, Clarence gets a rattail after admiring the one his new friend has.
+In the HBO series The Idol, the character Tedros, played by the Weeknd, sports a prominent rattail.